 All 5 key markers of facial masculinity scored

-It calculates real measurements: symmetry percentages, angle degrees (canthal tilt, gonial angle), distance ratios (FWHR, golden ratio).
-These are math, not opinions.
+From those points we calculate real measurements: symmetry percentages, angle degrees (canthal tilt, gonial angle), distance ratios (FWHR, golden ratio).
+Math, not opinions.

 Every metric we measure is grounded in published research.
 Here's the key history.